Money Pumps

 Philosophy and Phenomenological Research 92 (1): 60–72, 2016

 The money-pump argument is the standard argument that rational preferences are transitive.
 This argument, I argue, fails if preferences are rationally permitted to be incomplete but it works if preferences are rationally permitted to be indeterminate and rationally required to be complete.
-Update: I now think there is a compelling money-pump argument for Completeness.
-See Money-Pump Arguments, pp. 22–39.

 The Irrelevance of the Diachronic Money-Pump Argument for Acyclicity